kvarak/dnd/docs/_Folk/dhampir.md

 - **Ability Scores**.
 Your Charisma ability score, both current and maximum, increases by 2.

 - **Natural Grace**.
-You gain proficiency with Deception and Persuasion.
+Add *Speechcraft* to your class skills if not already there, and gain 1 skill point to spend on that skill.

 - **Tainted Blood**.
 You know the *friends* cantrip.
 When you reach 3rd level, you can cast the *misty step* spell once between rests.
 Charisma is your spellcasting ability for these spells.